 Optimizing Large Images

 Large images can increase the size of your RP file and affect performance within Axure RP and in the web browser.
 Optimizing an image will decrease its file size and thus the size of the RP file.
 As a result, however, the image's quality may be decreased.
-Also, the image will lose any transparency it previously had.

 When you import a large image into Axure RP, you'll be asked whether or not you want to optimize it.
 You can also optimize images already in the RP file by right-clicking and selecting Transform Image > Optimize Image in the context menu.